Preschool Disability Support Program

 Level 3: $120 per day for children that require intensive support to participate in preschool.

-The scholarship program (which is managed by Northcott) provides funding to support preschool teachers to complete post-graduate study to assist children with additional needs.
+The scholarship program provides funding to support preschool teachers to complete post-graduate study to assist children with additional needs.
 Up to 20 scholarships are available each year and will cover the full cost of an appropriate Graduate Certificate or Master's program.

 This site uses Google Translate, a free language translation service, as an aid.
 Please note translation accuracy will vary across languages.